seud0nym/tch-gui-unhide/README.md

 - *q*
     - Quits the scripts without making any changes.

-## Other Important Things To Note
-- Script changes will not persist a reset or restore.
-If you factory reset your device, or restore to it a state before you applied a script, or upgrade/install firmware, you will need to run the script again!

 # Themes
 By default, the script will keep a "Telstra" theme, very similar to the default Telstra theme.